maryash/maryash.github.io/s18/assignments.md

         and the output should look similar to:
         ![](rightTurtle.png)

         _Hint: See [Section 7.4](http://interactivepython.org/runestone/static/thinkcspy/Selection/ConditionalExecutionBinarySelection.html) of the Python textbook and Lecture 4 notes._

-_(This file was last modified on 30 May 2018.)_
+_(This file was last modified on 4 June 2018.)_